usdoj/singletablefacets/README.md

     myDatabaseColumn1: myDatabaseColumn2

 # Excel stores dates in a weird way, and it's a waste of processing power to
-# convert it dynamically, so we assume that all date columns will by Unix
+# convert it dynamically, so we assume that all date columns will be DATETIME
-# timestamps.
+# columns.
 Consequently, you should list here any columns that are formatted
 # as dates in the source Excel spreadsheet, so they can be converted once as
 # they are being imported.
+Otherwise, MySQL will not let you import them.
 #convert from excel dates:
 #    - myDatabaseColumn1

+# Similarly, if the source data is storing dates as Unix timestamps, make sure
+# to note that here so that they will be converted into MySQL DATETIME values.
+#conver from unix dates:
+#    - myDatabaseColumn2

-# If any of the database table's columns contain Unix timestamps, then you can
+# If any of the database table's columns are DATETIME columns, then you can
 # list them here along with a PHP date format string to use when displaying the
 # dates in search results.
 This also tells the system to use a special
 # "drill-down" hierarchical approach when displaying these columns as facets.